 22. Can I schedule my vacations ahead of time?

-When we receive your vacation request it is placed,
+days including weekends.
+When we receive your vacation request it is

-will be granted vacation time, also before you.
+time before you, will be granted vacation time, also before you.
+If you

 23. When do I get a salary review?